A primer on derivatives.

 Learn to spot and avoid phone and email scams in a digital world.

 Do you believe that someone is stealing funds or manipulating an older adult into giving them money, access to bank accounts, or financial powers of attorney?
 Here are some suggestions on how to respond.

 Know how well your investments perform – and what you pay for the cost of advice.

 When you buy a mutual fund you will receive Fund Facts – learn how this document can help you understand your investment.

-These five individuals and companies are the latest to be flagged for engaging in activities that may pose a risk to investors.
+These ten individuals and companies are the latest to be flagged for engaging in activities that may pose a risk to investors.
 The Ontario Securities Commission (OSC) urges investors to use caution.

 A brief look at one of the most flexible and tax-effective ways of generating income in retirement.